Jervis Bay

 How far is Jervis Bay from Sydney?

-Jervis Bay is along the coast 140km from Sydney, although to drive you’ll need to travel almost 200km.
-The drive takes a little over 3 hours, and there are also bus and train options available.
+Jervis Bay is 140km south along the coast from Sydney.
+The drive takes a little over 3 hours.
+Bus and train options are also available.

 What is Jervis Bay popular for?